-WAEC Syllabus is available to download for teachers who want to prepare their students to pass WAEC or GCE and for students who are intending to write the WASSCE.
+WAEC Syllabus is available in pdf and it can downloaded by teachers who want to prepare their students to pass WAEC or GCE and by students who are intending to write the WASSCE.

 The syllabus conveys information about expectations for the quality of work you expect from your students and shows students how they should prepare for class and also the exam.